 The Martin Mogensen Education Lecture Series

 This lecture series and teacher education outreach was established by the family of Martin Mogensen '52, a teacher and principal who became one of the first victims of a school shooting in the U.S. The series and a student scholarship celebrate Mogensen's life's work an the field of education.
-Get details about the 2017 Martin Mogensen Education Lecture, "'Hip-Hop, Hip Hope': The (R)Evolution of Culturally Relevant Pedagogy."
+Get details about the 2018 Martin Mogensen Education Lecture, "Supporting LGBTQ Inclusive Spaces."